hyperledger-labs/perun-doc/source/concepts/protocols.rst

    virtual channels of this parent channel must be collected and registered on the blockchain.

-   Once intermediary is notified that one of the parent channels holding funds for the virtual channel is registered on-chain, the intermediary will try to finalize the state of the sub-channel between the intermediary and the other channel participant (who did not initiate settlement) through an off-chain transaction.
-If is succeeds, then that sub-channel will be closed.
-If not, then the ledger channel backing that sub-channel, along with all its sub-channels will be registered on the blockchain.
+   Once the common intermediary is notified that one of the parent channels holding funds for the virtual channel has been registered on-chain for dispute resolution, the intermediary will try to finalize the state of the virtual channel with the other channel participant (who did not initiate settlement) through an off-chain transaction.
+If is succeeds, then that the funds locked in the ledger channel between the intermediary and the other participant will be settled off-chain.
+If not, then this ledger channel, along with all its sub-channels and virtual channels will be registered on the blockchain for dispute resolution.

 .. image:: ../_generated/concepts/register_generic_register.svg